IBM-Bluemix-Docs/security-advisor/partners.md

 ## Integrating Twistlock
 {: #setup-twistlock}

 You can prevent risk by stopping the deployment of vulnerable images in your environment.
-With automated and custom policy enforcement, [Twistlock](https://www.twistlock.com){: external} offers complete control at every stage of the application lifecycle.
+With automated and custom policy enforcement, [Twistlock](https://www.twistlock.com){: external} offers complete control at every stage of the application lifecycle.
 {: shortdesc}

-When you configure the partner connection, two cards are created in your dashboard that summarize the findings from Twistlock.
+When you configure the business partner connection, two cards are created in your dashboard that summarize the findings from Twistlock.

 **Twistlock Runtime** introduces two Key Risk Indicators (KRIs):